vinhphm/vinh.dev/pages/posts/i-bought-a-domain.md

 lang: en
 date: 2022-03-19
 duration: 5min
-description: For the first time since I started the web development journey at college, I have bought an actually personal domain for myself (vinh.dev).
-And I can tell you that it is so much different from what I had known before.
 ---

 For the first time since I started the web development journey at college, I have bought an actually personal domain for myself (vinh.dev).
 And I can tell you that it is so much different from what I had known before.